symfony/symfony-docs/translation.rst

 .. note::

-    When Symfony can't find a translation in the given locale, it will add the missing translation to the log file.
+    When Symfony cannot find a translation in the given locale, it will add the missing translation to the log file.
 For details, see :ref:`reference-framework-translator-logging`.